Avoiding Federal Court: Handle Potential IP Infringement Carefully

 3. Why Copyrights Are Different

-- Harder to Invalidate
+• Harder to Invalidate

-Copyright protection generally attaches automatically to creative works, and there is less of an invalidity risk than with patents or trademarks (but watch for this to change — as generative AI takes a greater role in helping authors and other creators, you should expect copyright validity to become a much more important issue). - Lower Likelihood of Case or Controversy
+Copyright protection generally arises automatically when you fix the work in a tangible medium, and there is less risk of invalidity than with patents or trademarks (but watch for this to change — as generative AI takes a greater role in helping authors and other creators, you should expect copyright validity to become a much more important issue).

 While copyright infringement suits do happen, it’s less common for an accused infringer to proactively seek a declaratory judgment that the copyright is invalid.
 Copyright owners seldom face the same concerns about “invalidity” as patent or trademark holders.